ConceptaNjolima/MyTNTResources/Week 4/[ENG3.4]Redux-Part-2.md

 ### Step 3: Represent the actions [redux/actions.tsx]

+NOTE NOTE: There's 'TODO' comments here explaining what you'll need to change to add an action

 - [x] Since you're only showing the list, not modifying it, you shouldn't need to define any actions.

 ### Step 4: Write the code that actually makes the action happen (i.e., write the reducer) [redux/reducer.tsx]